Skip to navigation Skip to content

 Check for existing records in Cuba + Read more ...

 The applicant or the other party may have advised Child Support of the court order or agreement in the past.
-It is important to find out if this has occurred prior to creating a registration record with the court order.
-It is also important to check if they have a pre-existing Stage 2 Child Support Assessment.
+Check to see if this has occurred before creating a registration record with the court order.
+Also check to see if they have a pre-existing Stage 2 Child Support Assessment.

-There are a number of searches that a Service Officer should perform using the details of the applicant, the children (if applicable) and the person from whom the maintenance is sought.
+Complete searches using the details of the applicant, the children (if applicable) and the person from whom the maintenance is sought.

 Search Cuba using: